nais/doc/deployment/deploy.md

 ## How it works

-1. Create a deployment request using the [NAIS deploy tool](https://github.com/navikt/deployment) in your build pipeline.
+In your build pipeline, you create a deployment request using the _NAIS deploy tool_.
-2. NAIS deploy deploys your application to Kubernetes, and will wait until your deployment is rolled out, gets an error, or a timeout occurs.
+Your application will be deployed to Kubernetes, and the deploy tool will wait until your deployment is rolled out, gets an error, or a timeout occurs.
-3. Deployment statuses are continually posted back to [GitHub Deployment API](https://developer.github.com/v3/repos/deployments/).
+Underway, deployment statuses are continually posted back to [GitHub Deployment API](https://developer.github.com/v3/repos/deployments/).

 ## How to set it up